And165KMT/PythonFlows/README.md

 	- `$env:PYFLOWS_LICENSE_ALLOW = "1"`  # dev/test only, accepts any key

 When disabled, `/run`, `/api/variables`, `/restart`, and `/ws` return 403 or an empty payload. `/health` returns `{ kernel: "disabled" }`.

+## Security note (important)

+- This app executes arbitrary Python code via a Jupyter kernel.
+Use on your local machine and do not expose to the internet.
+- If you need to access from other devices, put it behind proper authentication and network controls.
+Prefer `--host 127.0.0.1`.
+- Consider restricting CORS to your origin only (future versions will support env-based origin control).

+## API endpoints (overview)

+- GET `/`                    ... serve frontend
+- GET `/health`              ... kernel status (ok/down/disabled)
+- POST `/run`                ... execute generated code on the kernel (body: `{ code: string }`)
+- POST `/restart`            ... restart the kernel
+- GET `/api/variables`       ... list kernel global variables (best-effort)
+- WS  `/ws`                  ... iopub message stream (display_data/execute_result/stream/error/status)

 ## Use a remote kernel via Azure (Jupyter Enterprise Gateway)